Network Inspection for Detecting Strategic Attacks: Solution of the Network Inspection Problem

-An immediate consequence of Theorem~\ref{Constant} and Proposition~\ref{all_resources} is that both players' equilibrium payoffs can be expressed as follows:

-For the special case when $\smsc = \semm$, $r^*_{b_1} = \frac{b_1}{\smsc}$ (from \eqref{eq_srate}) and we find again \eqref{eq_payoff} from \eqref{General_Formulation}.
-Another implication of Theorem~\ref{Constant} is that the optimal value of \ECOP does not depend on $b_2$ (since the equilibrium constraints \eqref{all_NE} can be replaced by $r^*_{b_1} \geq \alpha$), and that equilibrium inspection strategies in the game $\Gamma(b_1,1)$ are also equilibrium inspection strategies in the game $\Gamma(b_1,b_2)$ for every value of $b_2 <\semm$ (Proposition~\ref{Identical strategies}).
-Therefore, we can solve the problem \ECOP by considering that $b_2 =1$!

-This conclusion provides a significant advantage from a computational viewpoint.
-Recall from Prop.~\ref{all_resources} that the inspection strategies in equilibrium of the game $\Gamma(b_1,b_2)$ are the optimal solutions of the linear program \lpob, which has ${|\nodes| \choose b_1} + 1$ variables and ${|\edges| \choose b_2} + 1$ constraints.
-Now, given $b_1 <\smsc$, and by considering that $b_2 = 1$, the optimal value of \lpob is the expected detection rate in equilibrium $r^*_{b_1}$ (see \eqref{General_Formulation}), and its optimal solutions are inspection strategies in equilibrium of \emph{any} game $\Gamma(b_1,b_2)$ with $b_2 < \semm$.
-Thus, \lpob can now be reformulated with ${|\nodes| \choose b_1} + 1$ variables and only $|\edges| + 1$ constraints, and one can use column generation to solve it \citep{doi:10.1287/opre.8.1.101}.

-Each iteration of the column generation algorithm involves solving a master problem and a subproblem; see Section~\ref{Sec:Important} for further details.
+Each iteration of the column generation algorithm involves solving a master problem and a subproblem.
 Essentially, the master problem is a restricted version of \lpob, where only a subset of variables are considered.
-Once the master problem is solved, the optimal dual variables are used to construct the subproblem, which involves finding the variable in the unrestricted \lpob with highest reduced cost.
-In our case, the subproblem can be formulated as a maximum weighted covering set problem, where the component weights are the optimal dual variables obtained from the master problem.
-If the highest reduced cost is nonpositive, then the algorithm terminates.
-Otherwise, the corresponding detector positioning is added to the list of variables considered in the master problem.
-This process is repeated until the highest reduced cost computed from the subproblem is nonpositive, which certifies that the current optimal solution of the master problem is also optimal for the unrestricted \lpob.
+Once the master problem is solved, the optimal dual variables are used to construct the subproblem, which involves finding the variable in the unrestricted \lpob with lowest reduced cost.
+Specifically, given a subset $\mathcal{I} \subseteq \overline{\mathcal{A}_1}$ of indices, the master problem is given by:\hypertarget{Pcg}{}